-As the peak organisation representing rural and remote education, Country Education Partnership provides a strong representation and advocacy role to ensure that the needs of rural and remote learning communities are highlighted to governments and education sectors; as well as promoting the positive learning initiatives that occur within these communities.
+As the peak organisation representing rural and remote education, the Country Education Partnership (CEP) is committed to advocating for the needs of rural and remote learning communities.
+We work to ensure all issues affecting country education are put before and heard by governments, as well as relevant education sector authorities.
+We also promote the positive learning initiatives that are occurring each and every day within our country education communities.

 Building and maintaining strong relationships with rural and remote education communities.

-Country Education Partnership connects on a regular basis with a range of rural and remote learning communities through a number of states.
+CEP connects on a regular basis with a range of rural and remote learning communities across Australia.
 It undertakes this work through:

-- specific workshops focusing on key areas of challenge for rural and remote education communities and
+- specific workshops focusing on key areas of challenge for rural and remote education communities;

-- undertake, or facilitate, research into key areas that impact on the provision of quality education
+- facilitating research into key areas affecting the provision of quality education.

 Representing rural and remote education to governments, educations sectors and key stakeholder groups.

-- representation on a number of government and education sector working groups and reference groups;
+- various government and education sector working and reference groups;

-- senior education personnel within Departments of Education and Training and the Catholic Education Offices;
+- meetings with senior education personnel within the Department of Education and Training and the Catholic Education Office;

-- meetings with Regional Directors of the Departments of Education and Training and Directors of the Catholic Education Offices on a regular basis;
+- meetings with Regional Directors of the Department of Education and Training, and Directors of the Catholic Education Offices;

-In addition, it represents rural and remote learning communities at a national level on organisations such as the Society for the Provision of Education within Rural Australia.
+In addition, it represents rural and remote learning communities nationally, through organisations such as the Society for the Provision of Education in Rural Australia.

 Supporting Student Agency.

-Country Education Partnership facilitates a high quality Rural Student Voice initiative known as the “Rural Inspire”.
+CEP facilitates a high-quality Rural Student Voice initiative known as “Rural Inspire”.

-Rural Inspire embraces a number of initiatives aimed at enhancing the aspiration and dreams of children and young people within rural and remote communities.
+Rural Inspire embraces a number of initiatives designed to enhance the aspirations and dreams of children and young people within rural and remote communities.
 These initiatives include:

-- linking “successful” rural people back to their communities;
+- Linking “successful” rural people back to their communities through Rural Inspire Mentors.

 Communication and Promotion:

-The Country Education Partnership supports a number of communication strategies to ensure that rural and remote education communities are informed of the issues, challenges, initiatives and programs occurring within rural and remote education; highlighting any relevant research; showcasing best practice education within rural and remote communities; and promoting activities and forums relevant to rural and remote education.
+CEP utilises a number of communication strategies to ensure rural and remote education communities are informed of the issues, challenges and initiatives occurring within rural and remote education.
+We draw attention to — and are involved in — relevant research, and showcase best-practice education within rural and remote communities.

-Bush Voices is Country Education Partnerships electronic newsletter (blog) and this is circulated on a regular basis.
-For the latest edition, and previous Bush Voices click on: Bush Voices
+Bush Voices is the name of our electronic newsletter (blog) and this is circulated on a regular basis.
+For the latest edition, and a catalogue of editions, hit the link: Bush Voices

-To join either of these social media platforms, follow the details below:
+To join either of these social media platforms, follow these details: